icco/coffee_shop/notes.md

 ### OmmWriter

  * Lets you change font (sans, serif, script), font-size, themes (background/color combinations), background music and typing noise
- * I found typing noise very soothing, but I prefered to pick my own background music.
+ * I found typing noise very soothing, but I preferred to pick my own background music.
  * very limited choice in themes.
 No Black/Green, low contrast option
  * the sound the program produced an emotion that seemed to promote typing, although I'm not sure if I could say it was distraction free.
  * UI was much more visible